DivanDesign/EvolutionCMS.snippets.ddRunSnippets/README.md

 ```
 [[ddRunSnippets?
 	&snippets=`{
-		"someSnippet": {
+		someSnippet: {
+			//Object as parameter value
-			"exampleParam1": {
+			exampleParam1: {
-				"objectField": "“exampleParam1” is an object, not a string.",
+				objectField: “exampleParam1” is an object, not a string.
-				"otherField": true
+				otherField: true
-			},
+			}

+			//Array as parameter value
-			"exampleParam2": [
+			exampleParam2: [
-				"“exampleParam2” is an array, not a string",
+				“exampleParam2” is an array, not a string
 				2.71
 			]
 		}